 Image by Kat De Laet

-The Federation of European Photographers is delighted to invite all photographers under 30 to enter their ‘Young Photographer Award’, celebrating the finest contemporary photography from the next generation of image makers.
-American sportsman, John Wooden said ‘Make each day your masterpiece’.
-We are waiting to see yours.
-Let the FEP be your guiding light.
+We are delighted to invite all photographers under 30 years of age to enter the ‘Young Photographer Award’, celebrating the finest contemporary photography from the next generation of image makers.

 To enter the competition:

 Make sure you know the rules before entering!